katel85/pands-project2021-/README.md

 ![](Plots/scatterplotpaired.png)

 Scatterplots show how much one variable is affected by another.
 The relationship between two variables is called their correlation[12].
 The closer the data points come when plotted to making a straight line, the higher the correlation between the two variables, or the stronger the relationship.
 The initial scatterplot code generated the entire data and was not species specific.
-As can be seen from the scatterplots above The sepal variables do not appear to have much correlation whereas the petal variables show a high degree of correlation.[13]
+As can be seen from the scatterplots above the sepal variables do not appear to have much correlation(null relationship) whereas the petal variables show a high degree of correlation.[13]

 ![](Plots/Scatterplot%20PairVar%20Species.png)